Square Fisheye

 • A Low Distortion Map Between Disk and Square.
 Shirley, P., Chiu, K. Journal of Graphics Tools, volume 2 number 3, 1977.

 • Mappings between Sphere, Disc, and Square.
 Martin Lambers.
+University of Siegen, Germany.
 Journal of Computer Graphics Techniques Vol. 5, No. 2, 2016.

 • Fast and Stable Conformal Mapping Between a Disc and a Square.
 Michael M. Stark.
 Journal of Graphics, GPU, and Game Tools, Volume 14, Issue 2, 2009.